marcprux/MemoZ/README.md

 ## Setup

-If you're running an Xcode project:
+MemoZ is distributed as a source-level Swift Package, which can be added to your Xcode project with:

-  1. Select `File` -> `Swift packages` -> `Add Package Dependency...`,
+  1. `File` > `Swift packages` > `Add Package Dependency...`,
-  2. Add this repo's git file `https://github.com/marcprux/MemoZ`
+  2. Add the MemoZ repository: `https://github.com/marcprux/MemoZ`
   3. Use `master` or pin the appropriate version
   4. Add `import MemoZ` to any source file that will use `memoz`

+Alternatively, if you are trying to minimize dependencies, you can simply copy the `MemoZ.swift` file into your project: all the code is in that single small file, which itself has no dependencies of its own (other than Foundation).

 ## Error Handling